griush/zm/README.md

 },

 ```
 Run `zig build` and it will give a hash.
-Append id bellow the URL.
+Append it bellow the URL.

 Or, run `zig fetch --save git+https://github.com/griush/zm`.